Pearl hunting: History

 Before the beginning of the 20th century, the only means of obtaining pearls was by manually gathering very large numbers of pearl oysters or mussels from the ocean floor or lake or river bottom.
 The bivalves were then brought to the surface, opened, and the tissues searched.
-More than a ton were searched in order to find at least 3-4 quality beads.
+More than a ton were searched to find at least 3–4 quality beads.

-In order to find enough pearl oysters, free-divers were often forced to descend to depths of over 100 feet on a single breath, exposing them to the dangers of hostile creatures, waves, eye damage, and drowning, often as a result of shallow water blackout on resurfacing.
+To find enough pearl oysters, free-divers were often forced to descend to depths of over 100 feet on a single breath, exposing them to the dangers of hostile creatures, waves, eye damage, and drowning, often as a result of shallow water blackout on resurfacing.
 Because of the difficulty of diving and the unpredictable nature of natural pearl growth in pearl oysters, pearls of the time were extremely rare and of varying quality.

 Americas

 In a similar manner as in Asia, Native Americans harvested freshwater pearls from lakes and rivers like the Ohio, Tennessee, and Mississippi, while others successfully retrieved marine pearls from the Caribbean and waters along the coasts of Central and South America.

 In the time of colonial slavery in northern South America (off the northern coasts of modern Colombia and Venezuela), slaves were used as pearl divers.
 A diver's career was often short-lived because the waters being searched were known to be shark-infested, resulting in frequent attacks on divers.
 A slave who discovered a great pearl could sometimes purchase his freedom.

 The Great Depression in the United States in the 1930s made it hard to get good prices for pearl shell.
 The natural pearls found from harvested oysters were a rare bonus for the divers.
 Many fabulous specimens were found over the years.
 By the 1930s, over-harvesting had severely depleted the oyster beds.
 The US government was forced to strictly regulate the harvest to prevent the oysters from becoming extinct, and the Mexican government banned all pearl harvesting from 1942 to 1963.

 Pearl diving in the Ohio and Tennessee rivers of the United States still exists today.